-to see and control the model.
+Your model's radio system is designed to operate reliably up to the approximate distance that it is no longer easy or comfortable to see and control the model.
 Most drivers will struggle to see and drive their model at distances farther than a football field (300+ feet).
-At greater distances, you could lose sight of your model and you may also exceed the radio system's operating range which will cause the fail-safe system to activate.
+At greater distances, you could lose sight of your model and you may also exceed the radio system's operating range which will cause the Failsafe system to activate.
 For best visibility and control of your model keep your model within 200 feet, regardless of the maximum range available.